 David Lermitte on his wedding day

-I represented the MCDOA today at the Service of Thanksgiving for ex-MCDO David Lermitte in the ancient Church of SS Peter & Paul in Godalming, Surrey (see first entry for 27 Jul 14) and was pleased to see fellow MCDOA member David Burstall with his wife Jane among the familiar faces.
+I represented the MCDOA today at the Service of Thanksgiving for ex-MCDO David Lermitte in the ancient Church of SS Peter & Paul in Godalming, Surrey (see first entry for 27 Jul 14 in News Archive 47) and was pleased to see fellow MCDOA member David Burstall with his wife Jane among the familiar faces.
 Several other ex-RN and ex-RM personnel were present as well as family members and friends.
 Sadly, David's widow Sue is seriously ill and was unable to attend but other relatives included his son Robin with grandchildren Mia and Guy and his daughter Julia with grandchildren Alice and James.
 The casket was borne into the church to the sound of 'Swinging Safari' by Bert Kampfaert.
 The officiating priest, Canon Mervyn Roberts whose father had served in submarines as a naval officer, opened the service with a brief allusion to Winston Churchill before reciting Psalm 107:23 - 42 (They that go down to the sea in ships).

 David's son Robin began his tribute to his father by explaining that the music on entry had been the family's theme song while David was serving in Singapore.
 It was family lore that David had been born backwards into a bucket with a head shaped like a rugby ball and red hair.
 He had joined the Royal Navy in 1945 at the age of 13 and served all over the world.
 He had married Susan in the very same church in Godalming on 1 August 1959 and left the RN in 1971.
 Adapting to the vagaries of civilian life had not been easy but he applied himself to gardening among other purrsuits and eventually took early retirement to run Westway Care Home in the 1980s and early 1990s.
 He performed many of the maintenance tasks and could often be seen in filthy cords tied up with string or, in the summer, swimming trunks with wellies.
 Although he was a practical man, he sometimes needed rescuing like the occasion he was stuck up a tree after sawing away his only escape route.
 His love of birds encompassed having a jackdaw while in the RN and later possessing a magpie and doves.
 Labradors also featured highly in family life.
 He made sure the family was well-travelled with time in France, Africa, India and Sri Lanka.
 Robin made the telling point that he hadn't appreciated what a fine job David had made of being his father until he became a father himself.